spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

   protect data stored on the disk from unauthorized access in the event of theft or loss of the device.
 - Secure boot: A security measure that ensures only properly signed and authenticated software is allowed to operate during the boot process of a device.
 - Measured boot.
-A security feature that works by measures each component of the boot process and recording these measurements in a
+A security feature that works by measuring each component of the boot process and recording these measurements in a
   [Trusted Platform Module (TPM)](https://www.intel.com/content/www/us/en/business/enterprise-computers/resources/trusted-platform-module.html), which can be used for later analysis.